bibryam/dapr-conversation/README.md

           circuitBreaker: llm-circuit-breaker
 ```

-**Expected Behavior**:
+This configuration:
-- **Timeouts**: If OpenAI takes longer than 60 seconds to respond, Dapr will terminate the request
+- Sets a 60-second timeout for LLM requests
-- **Retries**: If OpenAI returns common error codes (429, 500, 502-504), Dapr will automatically retry the request with exponential backoff
+- Automatically retries on common error codes (429 for rate limits, 5xx for server errors) with exponential backoff
-- **Circuit Breaking**: After 5 consecutive failures, Dapr will "open the circuit" for 5 minutes, preventing further requests that would likely fail
+- Implements a circuit breaker that opens after 5 consecutive failures, preventing cascading failures during outages

-These resiliency patterns are applied automatically when running the `secure-app` from the previous section - the application code doesn't need to implement any retry logic, timeout management, or circuit breaking.
+No application code changes are needed to benefit from this resiliency - Dapr handles it automatically when you run your application with these configurations.
+These policies would be triggered if the LLM API becomes unavailable or experiences issues.

-## 5. Enabling Distributed Tracing
+## 5. Gaining Operational Visibility with Distributed Tracing

-For monitoring and debugging production applications, distributed tracing is essential.
+To monitor LLM interactions in production, you need visibility into request flow, latency, and errors.
+Dapr's distributed tracing integrates with your existing observability stack.

 ### Configuration

-The tracing configuration in `components/tracing-config.yaml`:
+The tracing configuration in [`components/tracing-config.yaml`](./components/tracing-config.yaml):

 ```yaml
 apiVersion: dapr.io/v1alpha1